 Company law requires the Directors to prepare financial statements for each financial year.
-Under that law the Directors have prepared the group financial statements in accordance with International Financial Reporting Standards (IFRSs) as adopted by the European Union and company financial statements in accordance with International Financial Reporting Standards (IFRSs) as adopted by the European Union.
+Under that law the Directors have prepared the group financial statements in accordance with UK adopted international accounting standards and company financial statements in accordance with UK adopted international accounting standards.
 Under company law the Directors must not approve the financial statements unless they are satisfied that they give a true and fair view of the state of affairs of the Group and parent company and of the profit or loss of the Group and parent company for that period.
 In preparing the financial statements, the Directors are required to:

-- select suitable accounting policies and then apply them consistently; - state whether applicable IFRSs as adopted by the European Union have been followed for the Group financial statements and IFRSs as adopted by the European Union have been followed for the parent company financial statements, subject to any material departures disclosed and explained in the financial statements; - make judgements and accounting estimates that are reasonable and prudent; and - prepare the financial statements on the going concern basis unless it is inappropriate to presume that the Group and parent company will continue in business.
+- select suitable accounting policies and then apply them consistently; - state whether applicable UK adopted international accounting standards have been followed for the Group financial statements and UK adopted international accounting standards have been followed for the parent company financial statements, subject to any material departures disclosed and explained in the financial statements; - make judgements and accounting estimates that are reasonable and prudent; and - prepare the financial statements on the going concern basis unless it is inappropriate to presume that the Group and parent company will continue in business.